tqdm/tqdm/README.md

             methods.
         ncols  : int, optional
             The width of the entire output message.
-If specified, dynamically resizes the progress meter to stay within this bound [default: None].
-The fallback meter width is 10 for the progress bar + no limit for the iterations counter and statistics. mininterval  : float, optional
+If specified, dynamically resizes the progressbar to stay within this bound [default: None].
+The fallback is a meter width of 10 and no limit for the counter and statistics.
+If 0, will not print any meter (only stats).
+        mininterval  : float, optional
             Minimum progress update interval, in seconds [default: 0.1]. miniters  : int, optional